pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

 ## What is Console

 Pachyderm **Console is a complete web UI for visualizing running pipelines and exploring your data**.
 By clicking on individual pipeline segments, users can check their jobs' status, visualize their commits' content, access logs, and much more!
-It is a valuable companion when troubleshooting failed pipelines.
+It is a valuable companion when troubleshooting pipelines.

-Console is installed per default with Pachyderm Community Edition.
-Upon upgrading to Pachyderm Enterprise, you can add fine-grained access control to define which users, groups, or roles have access to specific Pachyderm resources.
+Pachyderm Community Edition comes with Console per default.
+Upon upgrading to Pachyderm Enterprise, you will be able to:

+- Benefit from our Authentication/Authorization features and control which users, groups, or roles have access to specific Pachyderm resources.
+- Lift all [CE scaling limits](../../../reference/scaling-limits/){target=_blank}.

 !!!
 Note
      Request an Enterprise trial token directly from Console CE by hitting the **"Upgrade to Enterprise"** button at the bottom right of your Console, fill in [this form](https://www.pachyderm.com/trial/){target=_blank}, or get in touch with us at [sales@pachyderm.io](mailto:sales@pachyderm.io).